-I’d wanted to do a cooking class since I arrived in Mexico City.
-With Mexican food being one of the only cuisines in the world to be UNESCO certified, a cooking class was the perfect way to learn more about the incredible food, whilst cooking & eating everything I made!
-Everywhere I looked for recommendations there was one class that stood out: Casa Jacaranda.
-If you’re looking for a cooking class in Mexico City, it has to be this one!
+I’d wanted to do a cooking class in Mexico City since I had arrived.
+With Mexican food being one of the only cuisines in the world to be UNESCO certified, a Mexican cooking class was the perfect way to learn more about the incredible food, whilst cooking & eating everything I made!
+Everywhere I looked for recommendations there was one cooking school in Mexico City that stood out: Casa Jacaranda.
+If you’re looking for cooking classes in Mexico City, it has to be this one!
 Owned my Beto & Jorge, two Mexicans passionate about food and drink, I had high hopes for the class.

 A Cooking Class in Mexico City: The Beginning

 The meeting point was at 9am outside the Mercado Medellín.
 I spotted two other gringos who looked like they were hanging around, they too were here for the class.
 Beto from Casa Jacaranda arrived with a large shopping bag – a good sign!
 We chatted for a few minutes outside the market and introduced ourselves.
-My classmates were Tesha & Danny from Toronto, and they too were looking forward to the class!
+My classmates were Tesha & Danny from Toronto, and they too were looking forward learning more about Mexican cooking!
 Beto explained the plan for the rest of the day; first we would visit the market, to learn more about the produce available in Mexico, and get some secrets from Beto’s favourite vendors.
 After buying the ingredients we needed for the class, we’d then head to Casa Jacaranda itself, and rustle up a feast fit for a king!

 Before all that though, we stopped off across the road to buy our tortillas – from one of the few tortillerías who still use a traditional recipe.
 We watched as the dough was helped into the machine, rolled out & sliced into the round tortillas, then skilfully piled up into batches to sell.
 Tortillas are the staple of almost every meal here in Mexico, made from corn or wheat dough, Mexicans consume billions of tortillas every year.
 Tortillas are incredibly cheap too, at just 12 pesos for a kilo of tortillas, you can’t beat the price!
 The process of making a tortilla is relatively simple, but according to Beto, you can really taste the difference between a good tortilla & a bad one – and here are some of the best in town.
 We also bought some blue dough to make one of our starter dishes, made from blue corn.
 To me it didn’t taste any different but the colour was certainly interesting!